Federal Judge Rules That Trump's Sanctuary Cities Order Is 'Clearly Unconstitutional'

 Later, addressing the scope of the injunction, he wrote, "Given the nationwide scope of the Order, and its apparent constitutional flaws, a nationwide injunction is appropriate."

-The enjoined section:
+The enjoined section of the executive order:

 This is a developing story.
 Please check back at BuzzFeed News for the latest.